20 of the Best Types of Content for Service-Based Businesses (And How To Use Them)

 How to use them:

-Social proof is incredibly influential.
-Display testimonials prominently on your website, service pages, and in marketing materials.
+Client testimonials provide powerful social proof.
+Display client testimonials prominently on your website, service pages, and in marketing materials.
 Encourage clients to leave reviews on platforms like Google My Business, Yelp, or industry-specific review sites.
 A personal trainer could feature a video testimonial from a client who achieved their fitness goals with their guidance.

 a gear icon a top of a drawing of a book.